-I tried to express it to my husband, but he didn’t understand the urgency of my feeling.
+I tried to express it to my husband, but he didn’t understand the urgency.
 So, I went back upstairs to pray through it myself.
-As I prayed and pressed into the Lord, the feeling lifted, but later, I decided to have my girls pray over me also.
+As I prayed and pressed into the Lord, the anxiety lifted, but later, I decided to have my girls pray over me also.
 My oldest daughter said that during the time that I had been laying down, she had sensed demons, so she had put on worship music and danced.
-As they prayed over me, I visualized myself roaring like a lioness! detected
+As they prayed over me, I visualized myself roaring like a lioness!
+What an amazing picture!
+The opposite of how I felt or saw myself, but the truth of who God was making me to be.

 Journal Entry, Tuesday, November 13, 2018

-I am facing many thoughts that I’m fighting constantly.
+I am facing many thoughts that I am fighting constantly.
 One time, recently, I was driving down the highway, when an overwhelming image of me wrecking the van overtook me.
 It was so overwhelming that I had to slow down and shout out loud what God has said about me.

-Then for several nights in a row, when I was going to bed, very discouraging thoughts fill my mind about people abandoning me, They crashed in like waves in a storm.
+Then for several nights in a row, when I was going to bed, very discouraging thoughts fill my mind about people abandoning me They crashed in like waves in a storm.
 The thoughts kept pounding, even waking me up, when I had drifted off to sleep.
 Paul was still unaware of my predicament, as he is downstairs watching TV until late.
 I feel completely helpless against this flood of abandonment.
 I got out of bed and hid in the bathroom, and loudly, I took authority over it all.
 I actively came out of agreement with all the lies filling my head.
 After that, it lifted some, so I finally went to sleep, but the battle is so fierce and intense.
 “Jesus, am I still on the right track?
 Have I missed something?”

 On Wednesday, November 14th, I woke up, and immediately heard, “Get the notes ready, and send them.”
-My gut reaction was to edit out all the parts that seemedwere more vulnerable this time, because it felt like it left me open for more hurt, but Jesus repeatedly said that “it was important for me to include it all.”
+I had meticulously written down all the details that God had been showing me and all of what He had asked of me.
+My gut reaction was to edit out all the parts that seemed more vulnerable this time, because it left me open for more hurt and rejection; however, Jesus insisted that “it was important for me to include it all.”

 “Child, I need you to be completely vulnerable about this whole process.
 There is something in this for all involved.”